David Pittavino

 Robert Turnbull

-Robert accepts briefs in all areas of law, to advise and appear throughout Australia and abroad.
-His principal areas of practice are commercial, public law, tax and white-collar crime disputes.
-He has particular expertise in arbitration, as counsel and tribunal secretary.
+Robert’s principal areas of practice are commercial, construction, transport, public law and white-collar crime disputes.
+He has a particular expertise in arbitration, as counsel and tribunal secretary.

 Matthew McGirr